 Historical information

 Item used to operate and record the time in the Cincinnati Time Recording clock.
 This type of clock was used by the MMTB in the 1930s.
-The key would be issued by the depot staff to drivers for use in the clock to record times so that they could be matched up against the timetable to see whether tram or bus services were running on time.
+The key would be issued by the depot staff to crews for use in the clock to record times so that they could be matched up against the timetable to see whether tram or bus services were running on time.
 Understood that this style of key was last used on the Port Melbourne bus route.
 The Museum has one of these clocks at its depot which was obtained from The Met in?
-The fifth photo shows the key in position before turning the handle around it.
+The second photo shows the key in position before turning the handle around it.

 Significance